Phuketโs Most Important Temple

 Wat Chalong Video

-The central temple is where most Thai people will make merit by offering lotus flowers and adding a small piece of gold paper to the monk’s statues inside.
+Most Thai people make merit in the central temple by offering lotus flowers and adding a small piece of gold paper to the monksโ statues inside.

 Once in a while, you will hear loud explosions of firecrackers coming from a brick oven-like construction.
-That’s another way to make merit, supposedly to show gratitude when one of your wishes comes true.
-One person stands by to light the firecrackers for you; the big ones are pretty scary but make fun photos.
+Thatโs another way to make merit, supposedly to show gratitude when one of your wishes comes true.
+One person stands by to light the firecrackers for you; the big ones are pretty scary, but make for fun photos.

-On the temple side, a dozen small shops sell all kinds of souvenirs and tourist stuff.
-But, strangely, the shops selling religious items are outside the temple ground, next to the gate.
+A dozen small shops sell souvenirs and tourist goods on the temple side.
+Strangely, the shops selling religious items are outside the temple grounds, next to the gate.

 Inside the Chedi

-The tallest building on the temple grounds is a 60 meters tall stupa (chedi) sheltering a bone fragment of Lord Buddha.
-Beautiful paintings retracing the most significant Buddha’s life steps decorate the walls and ceilings of the temple.
+The tallest building on the temple grounds is a 60-meter-tall stupa (chedi) sheltering a bone fragment of Lord Buddha.
+Beautiful paintings retracing the most significant aspects of the Buddhaโs life decorate the walls and ceilings of the temple.
 Each floor is also full of large, donated golden statues.

 Is there a dress code at Wat Chalong?

 There is no strict dress code for visiting Chalong Temple.
-In theory, you should wear long pants and no sleeveless shirts on the temple’s grounds, but this requirement seems to belong to a past era.
+Theoretically, you should wear long pants and no sleeveless shirts on the templeโs grounds, but this requirement seems to belong to a past era.
 There is no need to tell you to remove your shoes before entering any of the buildings; you hopefully already know that.
 A sea of shoes randomly abandoned in front of the temple will remind you anyway.

 - There is no entry fee.